Lgon27/datr/README.md

 This data format supports hierarchical data and is incredibly useful for web applications due to similar notation to JavaScript objects.
 Json also tends to be smaller than XML.

+It seems like updating a JSON file you already have is one of the more difficult problems sorrounding JSON

 XML (extensible markup language) is a human readable hierarchical data tye introduced in 1996.
 It's syntax makes use of angle brackets and backslashes to denote hierarchy.
 Pro's: This format is very human readable.
 However, it is probably the largest of the three because of it's syntax.